djangodeployment/django-deployment-book/09-recovery1.rst

     backups is often more trouble than what it's worth, so we just disable it.

-**SOURCE='/'**
+**SOURCE=/**
-    The ``SOURCE`` setting specifies the directory to backup.
+    This specifies the directory to backup.
 We specify the root directory in order to backup the entire file system.
 We will actually exclude some files and directories as I explain in the next section.

-**TARGET='b2://...'**
+**TARGET=b2://...**
     This is the place to backup to.
 The first part, ``b2:``, specifies the "storage backend".
 Duplicity supports many storage backends;
     they are listed in ``man duplicity``, Section "URL Format".
 As you